-Sun damage will cause fabrics to become brittle, plastic to yellow, and carpeting to fade inside your RV.
-To prevent this, lower the shades, cover the windshield, and do whatever you can to keep direct sunlight from beaming into your RV.
+Sun damage will cause fabrics to become brittle, plastic to yellow, and carpet to fade inside your RV.
+To prevent this, lower the window shades, cover the windshield, and do whatever you can to keep direct sunlight from beaming into your RV.

-Also, make sure all of the windows are closed and latched, and that the roof vents are closed tight.
-Unlike rain, snow will blow around and even with Maxxair vent covers it will get in through any opening.
+Also, make sure all of the windows are closed and latched and that the roof vents are closed tight.
+Unlike rain, snow will blow around — and even with Maxxair vent covers the snow will get in through any opening.

 Fall is a good time to do any servicing on your RV — such as oil changes and chassis lubrication.
-A fresh oil change will remove any impurities that might be lingering in your old oil.
+A fresh RV oil change will remove any impurities that might be lingering in your old oil.
 Additives break down, and acids build up.
-By doing your servicing in the fall, once those first warm days of spring return you’ll be ready to go.
+If you do your servicing in the fall, then once the first warm days of spring return you’ll be ready to go!

 Topping off the fuel tank will also prevent condensation from forming in the tank.
 Moisture leads to rust and corrosion which can plug fuel filters and fuel systems.

-Parking on the lawn creates all sorts of problems.
+Parking an RV on the lawn creates all sorts of problems.
 Next spring, the lawn will be the last place to dry up enough to allow you to safely move the RV.
-All this moisture will wick up into your RV, rusting the undercarriage, wheels, brakes, etc. Weeds will grow and stain the outside of your RV, and rust will spread faster than arthritis to every corner of your RV.
-You can lessen the chance of moisture damage by placing a layer of heavy plastic on the ground under your RV.
+All this moisture will wick up into your RV — rusting the undercarriage, wheels, brakes, etc. Weeds will grow and stain the outside of your RV, and rust will spread quickly to every corner of your RV.
+You can lessen the chance of moisture damage by placing a layer of heavy plastic on the ground underneath your RV.

-For some, due to zoning restrictions or lack of space, renting space in a storage lot is their only option.
+For some, due to zoning restrictions or lack of space, renting RV storage space in a permanent storage lot is the only option.
 Be aware that storage facilities are not held liable for any damage to your RV for any reason.
-You must maintain comprehensive or storage insurance if you expect to be reimbursed in the event of vandalism, theft, fire, or any other calamity that may affect your RV while it’s in storage.
+You must maintain comprehensive insurance or storage insurance if you wish to be reimbursed in the event of vandalism, theft, fire, or any other calamity that may affect your RV while it’s in storage.

-Snow Load Warning: Because RVs are made as lightweight as possible, they can’t handle the weight of deep snow on the roof.
+TIP: Since RVs are made as lightweight as possible, they can’t handle the weight of deep snow on the roof.
 Winter snow load can seriously damage your RV.
-Too much weight can collapse the roof, split seams, and distort side walls.
-Even worse, when snow is allowed to accumulate on the roof, the layer close to the roof will often melt and remain wet while the outer crust stays frozen.
+Too much weight can collapse the roof, split the seams, and distort the side walls.
+Even worse… when snow is allowed to accumulate on the roof, the layer close to the roof will often melt and remain wet while the outer crust stays frozen.
 Snow acts like an insulator.
 As the heat of the sun warms the interior of your RV, that first layer of snow melts and can stay wet.
-Water from snow melt will seep into the tiniest of openings resulting in water stains, delamination, and soft spots on the floor.
+Water from snowmelt will seep into the tiniest of openings — resulting in water stains, delamination, and soft spots on the floor.
 These kinds of RV repairs are very costly — sometimes well beyond the value of the RV.

-Once you have made it to this point, you can feel comfortable that you have properly winterized your RV better than any RV dealer would have done for you.
+Once you’ve made it to this point, you can feel comfortable that you have properly winterized your RV better than any RV dealer would have done for you!

-Next spring, you’ll be ready to travel and camp again, without the worry of what’s not going to work, or what will have to be repaired.
+Next spring, you’ll be ready to travel and camp again — without worrying about what’s not going to work, or what has to be repaired.

-By the way, you might want to use an RV checklist for your winterization project and other maintenance issues.
+TIP: You should use RV checklists for your winterization project and other maintenance issues.
 That way, you’ll be sure not to overlook anything!